Gov. Jay Inslee’s new PAC raises $112,000 as he ‘actively’ considers presidential run

 “He’s a talker who is more focused on public posturing than fixing the problems that he and fellow Democrats have caused here in Washington State,” Heimlich said.

-Next week, Inslee will roll out new climate-action plans as part of his proposed 2019-21 state budget, saying increased Democratic majorities give his ideas a better chance than in past years, when the Legislature has refused to advance measures including a cap-and-trade plan to cut greenhouse gas emissions.
+Next week, Inslee will roll out new climate-action plans as part of his proposed 2019-21 state budget, saying increased Democratic majorities give his ideas a better chance than in past years, when the Legislature has refused to advance measures including a cap-and-trade plan to cut greenhouse-gas emissions.

 Although carbon taxes may not be a part of his soon-to-be announced proposal, Inslee said there are multiple approaches that can make a difference.
 Some environmentalists have called for requiring solar panels in new houses and phasing out fossil fuels for electricity.